rhult/MoreApps/README.md

 ## Changes require no updates to the app

 If you want to add or remove apps, or do things like update icons or descriptions, just edit the appdefinitions.js file and the app icons.
 Changes are then immediately visible in your apps using this.

+## Limitations

+As you see in the screenshot above, there is no information about the prices.
+You could hack the code to display the right price and currency depending on the locale but since it would have to be done manually, I went with the much simpler solution - to not show the price.

 # License